RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## How is the amount of stake-reward calculated?

 Proof of Stake rewards will give you 10 GRC for each block you stake.
 If you are not in investor mode you will also receive your BOINC rewards on top of the 10 in the same block.

-## The wallet says "Not Staking because you don't have mature coins" , how long does it take for coins to mature?
+## The wallet says "Not Staking because you don't have mature coins", how long does it take for coins to mature?

 It takes 16 hours for GRC to become mature from the time of arrival in your wallet.
 After a specific set of coins have Staked, they